Name: Garavice Memorial Park of the victims of Fascist Terror (Spomen-područje Garavice)

 "Life is stronger than death, justice is stronger than crime, love is stronger than hate."

-At the entrance parking lot, there is a large stone which once bore a large engraved plaque (Slide 3), but it was stolen (maybe even destroyed) at some point within the last few years.
+At the entrance parking lot, there is a large stone that once bore a large engraved plaque (Slide 3), but it was stolen (maybe even destroyed) at some point within the last few years.
 It is not known at this point where the plaque has gone, who took it or what inscription or words the plaque even bore.
 However, sources refer to a plaque that once existed at this site here which read:

 "With the continuing memory of the twelve thousand innocent and brutally murdered Serbs by the Ustaše villains."

-Though, it is not clear that this is destroyed plaque is the one being referred to in these old records and if these were the were the words indeed inscribed on it.
+Though, it is not clear that this is destroyed plaque is the one being referred to in these old records and if these were the words indeed inscribed on it.
 However, if this is not the plaque in question, two mysteries then remain: what did the destroyed plaque say and where did the plaque go that bore the above inscription?
 Due to the fog of understanding regarding many aspects of this site, determining such information may continue to be difficult and/or elusive.

 Finally, another destroyed plaque at this site that we do know more about can be seen in its original form in Slide 4.
 It was a small half meter tall stone panel installed within a roughly 2m tall stone block column, situated on the north edge of the main parking area.
 This plaque actually predates the 1981 Bogdanović memorial, with this plaque being installed in July of 1949, just a few years after the end of the war.
 The engraved inscription which it bears translates into English as: